 If you have any questions you can email our fostering team at: email@example.com or call 0800 073 0428, Monday to Friday, 9am to 5pm.
 They’ll answer any questions you may have and help you decide if fostering is right for you.
 They can also send you an information pack.
-Or you can email firstname.lastname@example.org Please tell us where you found out about fostering with Islington.
+Or you can email firstname.lastname@example.org.
+Please tell us where you found out about fostering with Islington.

 Your fostering journey

-This is where you meet our social workers and hear from our experienced foster carers.
+This is where you can meet our social workers and hear from our experienced foster carers.

 A fostering social worker will visit you at home or do a virtual visit if you prefer to discuss your personal circumstances and check that your home is suitable.
-The visit is written up by the social worker who will then discuss with you if you can progress to the next stage.
+The social worker will then discuss with you if you can progress to the next stage.

-The preparation course takes place over four days and is required training.
-You’ll work as part of a group, which consists of fostering team members, existing foster carers and other applicants.
+The Skills to Foster preparation course is required training nationwide.
+You will work as part of a group, which consists of fostering team members, existing foster carers and other applicants like yourself.
 The training looks at your responsibilities, the support provided by Islington children services and helps you prepare for some of the situations, challenges and behaviour that you may face.
 There will be discussion and group work with other applicants.
 This is currently run online.
 The team can help you with any requirements and setting up to attend the course.

 After the preparation course, you need to fill out an ‘Application form to be assessed to become a foster carer.
-We will carry out checks on you and other members of the household.
-This is a legal requirement and includes medical and police checks as well as personal and work references from people who know you well.
-Once we’ve done this, we’ll make a decision within 10 working days on whether to proceed to Stage 2, Full Assessment.
+We will carry out checks and references on you and other members of the household.
+This is a legal requirement and includes medical and police checks, work as well as personal references from people who know you well.
+Once we have done this, we will make a decision within 10 working days on whether to proceed to Stage 2.

 Stage 2: Full Assessment

 A dedicated social worker will work with you through the fostering assessment.
-You’ll talk in detail about your life experiences and background as well as your day-to-day lifestyle, beliefs and home life.
-They will discuss the skills you have, how a child would fit into your family home and how this will affect you and your family.
+They will explore with you your life experiences and background as well as your day-to-day lifestyle, beliefs and home life.
+They will discuss the skills you have, how a child would fit into your family home and how fostering will affect you and your family.
 The completed assessment will be a report that you will have time to read before the report is presented before the fostering panel.

 The assessment process will end with you attending a fostering panel.
-This consists of up to 10 people from our children’s services, education and health departments, plus councillors and an independent Chair.
-They will look at the report and talk to your assessor to decide whether they can recommend you as a foster carer for Islington or not.
+This consists of up to seven people from our children’s services, education and health departments, plus councillors and an independent chairperson.
+They will look at the report and talk to you and your assessor to decide whether they can recommend you as a foster carer for Islington.

-Islington Fostering Service can stop your assessment at any time during the process; is this happens, we’ll explain the reasons to you.
+Islington Fostering Service can stop your assessment at any time during the process.
+If this happens, we will explain the reasons to you.
 They will also explain how you can appeal, if you are not in agreement with the reasons stated.